dmytro-nesteruk/cinema-time/README.md

 - Ability to manage your list of tasks and events
 - Ability to filter your list of tasks and events
-- Ability to movie sessions availability
+- Ability to check movie sessions availability
 - Ability to filter movie sessions

 ## Posible improvements